 (Note: you are considered a resident alien if you are treated as a resident alien for US tax purposes under the "green card" test).

 The applicable reporting threshold also depends upon whether you are considered as living abroad.
 If your tax home is a foreign country, such as Australia, and you meet one of the presence abroad tests then different and higher financial thresholds apply than if you were resident in the US.

 In summary, if you are not filing a joint return then you meet the reporting threshold if the total value of your specified foreign financial assets is more than USD200K on the last day of the tax year or more than USD300K at any time during the tax year.
 If you are married and file a joint income tax return, you satisfy the threshold if the total value of all your specified foreign financial assets owned by you or your spouse is more than USD400K on the last day of the tax year or more than USD600K at any time during the tax year.

 Submitting a FATCA/Form 8938 does not replace or otherwise affect a taxpayer's obligation to file an FBAR.
 It has its own penalties and a failure to file could result in a $10,000 penalty, with an additional penalty up to $50,000 for continued failure to file after an IRS notification.
 A 40% penalty on any understatement of tax attributable to non-disclosed assets can also be imposed.

-The US government is clearly determined to collect tax on foreign accounts wherever possible - and has imposed yet another (complex) level of administration and reporting on its citizens and residents abroad.
+The US government is clearly determined to collect tax on foreign accounts wherever possible - and has imposed a (complex) level of administration and reporting on its citizens and residents abroad.
 For your information, please find the following FATCA forms and instructions for download:

-Please use the contact form below should you wish to arrange general US tax advice, or advice specifically in relation to either FBAR or FATCA returns.
+Please use the Inquiry form below should you wish to arrange general US tax advice, or advice specifically in relation to either FBAR or FATCA returns.
 We have also included two flow charts below which try to illustrate when an individual may have a requirements to file either an FBAR or FATCA form.